kumaxim/wpcli-keep-running/README.md

 ## Tag mapping

-Not all tags/labels was added to this image yet.
-See table bellow.
+Not all tags/labels was added from original image to this yet.
+See relationships in the table bellow.

 | Docker's tag | This image |
 | ------------| :---------: |